 The Lyon County Floodplain Manager also has copies on file of elevation certificates and Letters of Map Amendment.
 A previous owner of your property may have had one of these documents prepared.
 These documents are available free of charge as well to insurance companies.

 Flood Insurance is offered through the Federal Government’s National Flood Insurance Program.
 At the Lyon County Courthouse we have a list of insurance agents from this area who offer flood insurance.
 The only way to get flood insurance is through the NFIP program from an insurance agent.
 Homeowner’s insurance does not cover damage from floods.
 Some residents of Lyon County have had to purchase flood insurance because it was required by a bank in order to get a loan.
 Most of those kinds of loans only cover the structure.
 A separate policy may be needed to cover furniture and contents.

 WARNING: The #1 natural disaster isn’t covered by homeowners insurance.

-Floods have caused more than $7 billion in flood losses in the U.S. in the last ten years.
+Floods have caused billions of dollars in flood losses in the U.S. over the years.
 Being insured against this possibility is one of your best forms of protection.
-Since flooding is notcovered under your homeowner’s insurance policy, the best way to protect your home is through the National Flood Insurance Program.
+Since flooding is not covered under your homeowner’s insurance policy, the best way to protect your home is through the National Flood Insurance Program.

 The following information comes from the National Flood Insurance Guide booklet available from FEMA.